 The University of Toronto Faculty of Law Review is published by students at the Faculty of Law at the University of Toronto with a view to fostering student scholarship and academic citizenship.
 The Law Review believes that students have valuable contributions to make to legal scholarship, and it is in this spirit that it accepts scholarly contributions from law students, graduate students in law-related disciplines, students-at-law (articling students), clerks at courts in any jurisdiction, and recent law school graduates.
 The Law Review considers for publication any piece of student scholarship with a substantial legal focus, and it welcomes submissions in September and January for Issue 1 and Issue 2, respectively.
 Before submitting your work to the Law Review, please carefully read the following submissions policy statement adopted by the editors.

 Exclusivity of Submission

-The Law Review does not accept submissions that are currently being considered by other journals.
+The Law Review does not accept submissions that are being considered by other journals.
 Authors must agree not to submit papers submitted to the Law Review for consideration to any other journal until the end of the review cycle into which the paper was entered (generally mid-November for Issue 1 and mid-March for Issue 2).

 The Law Review retains the discretion to accept papers for consideration that were written by an individual that is not an eligible contributing student (as defined above).
 The Law Review will generally exercise this discretion to review such submissions if a paper was previously submitted to the Law Review and the author was encouraged to resubmit a revision to a future volume.
 If you are unsure as to whether you are eligible, please do not hesitate to contact our editorial manager.
 Replace this with your content.

 The Law Review accepts submissions that were written prior to law school if the author is, at the time of submission, an eligible contributing student (as defined above).
 Additionally, the Law Review accepts submissions following graduation or completion of articles/clerking as long as the work was written during the period in which the author was eligible to submit to the Law Review, and the submission is sent in close proximity to graduation or the completion of articles/clerking.

 The Law Review always accepts for consideration papers submitted during the academic year immediately following the academic year during which the author completed his or her course(s) of study.
 For example, if an author completed an LL.M. at the end of or during the 2011 – 2012 academic year (September 2011 – August 2012) she may submit to either the September 2012 or January 2013 issue.